AryaBuilds/Car-Game-/README.txt

 And level incresing Also
-The most Chalanging Part is lopp byt the game works perfectly use Eight Left up arrows to play gamee
+The most Chalanging Part is lopp byt the game works perfectly use Eight Left up arrows to play gamee You hvae to BE safe from Red trangesls and The coming patlu car If you dont aware from obkeccts You loose TH Game